MFLind/Brickyard/README.md

 When user is logged in to Brickyard they can add products to a Wishlist, where user can easy then get to product detail page.
 If user not logged in and view a product details and press "Add to wishlist" then user is requested to login.

+Gallery for exciting builds and sets, that store image and description for example builds.

 ## Future improvement
 - Handle product stock and warehousing